Are you looking for a contractor?

 Concealed anchors are achieved using the following methods:

-mortar-set treads pegged directly into the wall;
+Mortar-set treads pegged directly into the wall

-a tread stringer concealed by gypsum.
+A tread stringer concealed with gypsum

 The anchoring system depends on the stair manufacturer.
 Some are designed to be secured with rods or cables, while others are pegged into the wall, etc. Therefore, the anchoring method will depend on the load-bearing wall in question as well as the desired aesthetic.